Chelsfield: Geography

 In practice, Chelsfield is split into two very distinct areas: the historic Chelsfield Village sited to the east of the main Orpington bypass (the A224) and New Chelsfield, which grew up in the first half of the 20th century after the sale of some of the Waring family estates.
 The A224, known as Court Road, now separates the historic village from its Anglican church which is dedicated to St Martin of Tours and which dates back, in parts, to the 12th Century.
+Chelsfield is part of the Chelsfield ward for elections to Bromley London Borough Council.

 Transport

 Chelsfield station connects the area with National Rail services northbound to London Charing Cross via Orpington and Lewisham and southbound to Sevenoaks.
 Connections can be made at Orpington for London Victoria via Bromley South and Brixton, and at Sevenoaks for Hastings via Tunbridge Wells and to Ramsgate via Ashford International and Canterbury West.

 Chelsfield is served by the Transport for London bus route R1 to St Paul's Cray via Orpington and to Green Street Green and the R7 to Chislehurst via Orpington.

-Connections can be made at Orpington for buses to Beckenham, Bexleyheath, Bluewater, Bromley, Catford, Crystal Palace, Dartford, Lewisham, Sidcup, Swanley and Woolwich.
+Knockholt railway station is on the South Eastern Main Line, located in the London Borough of Bromley, Greater London.
+It is 16 mi 44 chain down the line from London Charing Cross and is situated between Chelsfield and Dunton Green stations.
+It is in London fare zone 6 and is located next to the Greater London boundary with the Kent district of Sevenoaks.
+The boundary is the farm bridge at the southern end of the platforms.